AlexWoodblock/ArduinoBleKeyboard/README.md

 - Integers should be big-endian

 It's not intended to be used as a keyboard replacement for something serious - if you need a keyboard, just go and buy one.
 This is mostly for fun and to see what interesting things could be squeezed out of Arduino.

+# Known problems
+- Sending input while screen is locked will lock up the device, leading to BLE connection loss sometimes.